-- Interest rate risk: Interest rate risk is the risk associated with the fixed return instrument like bonds, debentures whose value decrease on account of rise in interest rate.
+- Interest rate risk: Interest rate risk is the risk associated with the fixed return instrument like bonds, debentures whose value decreases on account of rising in an interest rate.

-- Marketable securities have an active marketplace where can be bought and sold e.g. London stock exchange, New York Stock exchange and etc.
+- Marketable securities have an active marketplace where they can be bought and sold, e.g., London stock exchange, New York Stock exchange, etc.

-- Marketability is similar to liquidity, except that liquidity means the time frame within which security can be converted into cash, whereas the marketability implies the ease with which securities can be bought and sold.
+- Marketability is similar to liquidity, except that liquidity means the time frame within which security can be converted into cash.
+In contrast, the marketability implies the ease with which securities can be bought and sold.

-Marketable securities can be classified under two categories:
+Marketable securities on the balance sheet can be classified into two categories:

-- Marketable equity securities: Marketable equity securities are equity instruments that are trade on stock exchanges.
-Common type of equity securities are equity and preference shares.
-These instrument must be held for trading purpose or should be available for sale.
+- Equity securities: Marketable equity securities are equity instruments that are traded on stock exchanges.
+The common type of equity securities is equity and preference shares.
+This instrument must be held for trading purposes or should be available for sale.
 If these equity securities are acquired for acquiring control, then these securities aren’t considered as marketable equity securities but, instead, are classified as long term investment in the balance sheet.

-- Marketable debt securities: Marketable debt securities are those debt securities that are traded in bond market.
-Common types of debt securities are U.S Government bonds, Commercial papers and etc. These instruments must be held for trading purpose or should be available for sale.
+- Debt securities: Marketable debt securities are those debt securities that are traded in the bond market.
+Common types of debt securities are U.S Government bonds, Commercial papers, etc. These instruments must be held for trading purposes or should be available for sale.

 #1 – Commercial Paper

-- They are unsecured debt i.e. they are not backed by collateral or, in other words, borrower does not guarantee payment.
+- They are unsecured debt.
+I.e., they are not backed by collateral or, in other words, the borrower does not guarantee payment.

 - Since they are not secured, they are issued by large institutions and are purchased by big and wealthy corporates.

-- They are not regulated by regulatory authorities and this makes them a very cost effective means of financing.
+- Regulatory authorities do not regulate them, and this makes them a very cost-effective means of financing.
 They are always issued at a discount from the face value.

 #2 – Bills of exchange or bankers’ acceptance

-- A banker acceptance is the amount borrowed by the borrower, promised to be paid in future, which is backed and guaranteed by the bank.
+- A bankers’ acceptance is an amount that a borrower borrows, with a promise to pay in future, backed and guaranteed by the bank.

-- Like commercial paper, it is also a short term finance instrument which is generally used for purchased of inventory, current assets and meeting other short term liabilities.
+- Like commercial paper, it is also a short term financial instrument that is generally used for the purchase of inventory, current assets, and meeting other short term liabilities.

 #3 – Treasury bills (T Bills)

-- These T-bills are short term securities with maturity of less than one year.
+- These T-bills are short term securities with a maturity of less than one year.

-- In market, one can find different categories of T-bills with three-month, six-month and one-year maturity.
+- In the market, one can find different categories of T-bills with three-month, six-month, and one-year maturity.

-- One of the feature of T-Bills which makes them popular with common investors is that they are not issued at large denominations.
+- One of the features of T-Bills, which makes them popular with common investors, is that they are not issued at large denominations.

 - They are issued in denominations of $1000, $5000, $10,000 and etc.

-- Like commercial paper, they are issued at a discount and investors gets a face value on maturity.
+- Like commercial paper, they are issued at a discount, and investors get a face value on maturity.

-- In this case, Investor will have to shelve $9,800 for purchasing the T-Bill.
-At the end of six months, Investor can sell back the T-bill to Government at $10,000.
+- In this case, the Investor will have to shelve $9,800 for purchasing the T-Bill.
+At the end of six months, the Investor can sell back the T-bill to the Government at $10,000.
 Thus earning himself

 - $200, which is a discount rate or the interest rate earned by holding the T-bill.
 Hence it is said that the T-bills are always issued at a discount.